CPD and Virginia Tech resources for alumni

 CPD advising is open to alumni within two years of graduation.
 If you graduated more than two years ago: see Alumni Relations career resources.

-- To recruit, post jobs and internships, use Hokies4Hire, participate in On-Campus Interviewing, learn about career fairs, and otherwise provide career opportunities to Virginia Tech students and alumni, see our information for employers.
+CPD services to recruit, post jobs and internships, use Handshake, participate in On-Campus Interviewing, learn about career fairs.

 - The Virginia Tech Alumni Association provides Alumni Career Resources.